 Create infographics out of your slides

-You can later make use of these high-quality images and software like Photoshop, or any kind of photo stitchers to create your infographics.
+You can later use these high-quality images along with software like Photoshop or photo stitchers to create your infographics.
 Once you’ve created your infographics, it’s time to upload them to directories.

-Well, here are some of the best infographics directories and perfect places to share infographics:
+Here are some of the best infographics directories and perfect places to share your infographics:

 - Flowing Data – Submit Infographics